sagemath/trac_to_gh/Issue 8569.md

 # Issue 8569: Standardize the title in the categories

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8569

 Original creator: hivert